BerkKivilcim/Google-Earth-Engine-Forest-Fire-Supervised/README.md

 * The code uses supervised classification for calculting how much area burned.
 For this process code needs to select some training areas.
 We can select it with point or polygon methods.
 I suggest to use polygon method.

 * Firstly create classes.
-Default classes are (toprak (soil or dry land),  tree (healthy vegetation area), burned (burned areas)) so this classes must be created by user but still new classes can be added.
+Default classes are (soil (soil or dry land),  tree (healthy vegetation area), burned (burned areas)) so this classes must be created by user but still new classes can be added.

 * Click to +new layer

 <img src="https://github.com/axecasper/Google-Earth-Engine-Forest-Fire/blob/master/images/new%20layer.jpg" width="50%">

 * Determinede class properties.
-Type your Name; toprak, tree or burned.
+Type your Name; "soil", "tree" or "burned".
+Those names need to be exactly same from tutorial.
 Select FeatureCollection.
 Write **LC** which is mean landcover (do not type landcover or something different just type LC) to property section then write the values started from 01. **Burned areas property value always must be 03.** The reason behind that is the code export the 3rd class from classified image as only burned area layer so class value must be 3.

 <img src="https://github.com/axecasper/Google-Earth-Engine-Forest-Fire/blob/master/images/%C3%B6zellik_%C3%A7er%C3%A7eve.jpg" width="50%">